BjarkeHautop/bayesSSM/README.md

 However, many real-world models define the latent dynamics only through a **simulator**, not via an explicit transition density.
 This includes:

-- Epidemic models with Gillespie-like stochastic simulation
+- Epidemic models with stochastic transmission dynamics
 - Agent-based models
 - Ecological or physical systems with complex latent dynamics

-In these cases, the joint posterior density cannot be computed directly, and the marginal likelihood is intractable, and traditional MCMC methods cannot be used.
+In these cases, the joint posterior density cannot be computed directly, and the marginal likelihood is intractable.
+Thus, standard MCMC methods like Hamiltonian Monte Carlo (HMC) or Metropolis-Hastings (MH) cannot be applied directly.

 The Particle Markov Chain Monte Carlo (PMCMC) methods, such as the Particle Marginal Metropolis-Hastings (PMMH) implemented in this